Profiles of Llangattock Governors.

 The children in our care, are our future!

-Interests: My eldest daughter Olivia is in Year 3 and my youngest is in Reception.
+My two daughters attend Llangattock School.
 I am a teacher of Design & Technology and a middle leader in a local secondary school – I have been teaching for 15 years in a variety of schools and I have a very good understanding of how a school operates on a day to day basis.
 I became a governor as I wanted to become more involved in supporting my daughters and their peers in their educational experience at Llangattock School.
 Residing within the village, I feel that I am an approachable person and able to communicate with both parents and teachers to work together to achieve high standards of Teaching & Learning.